jayala-29/DSC235-Data-Science-for-Cybersecurity/README.md

 - Deliverables: 45%

-- See project guidelines for more details and breakdown
+- See project guidelines for more details and actual grade breakdown

 20% Additional Exercises